Albert0i/probabilistic-data-structure/README.2.md

 > A Redis stream is a data structure that acts like an append-only log but also implements several operations to overcome some of the limits of a typical append-only log.
 These include random access in O(1) time and complex consumption strategies, such as consumer groups.
 You can use streams to record and simultaneously syndicate events in real time.

 Put it simple, in Redis Stream terminology, a producer is the process to add data; a consumer is the process to read from stream and process them.
 Using stream in system design effectively decouples both ends and make application scalable.
-Our server exposes two pages which is home page and page to add a user:
+Our server exposes two pages, which is home page and page to add a new user:
 - http://localhost:3000/
 - http://localhost:3000/user/adduser